devops-myway/certified-kubernetes-administrator-Practice/Domain 8- Linux-shell-collectors/process Linux.md

 It is easy to see your own processes by running the ps (process status) One of the most commonly used flags for ps is the -f ( f for full) option

-- UID: User ID that this process belongs to (the person running it), root, reguskar user or service account or system user.
+- UID: User ID that this process belongs to (the person running it), root, reguslar user or service account or system user.
 - PID: Process ID
 - TTY: Terminal type associated with the process
 - TIME: CPU time taken by the process